 Campland on the Bay Map

 The grandparents drove off with giant smiles on their faces.
-Camping was not like they expected when it involved a cozy bed and access to a bathroom and shower steps away from anywhere they happened to be in the trailer or around outside.
+Camping was not like they expected when it involved a cozy bed and access to a bathroom and shower steps away from anywhere they happened to be.
 Getting outside their homes, being comfortable at night and being around the boys during an unhurried and undistracted time of their lives was precious.
-Even without the COVID restrictions, camping in a resort like Campland on the Bay gives a grandparent everything they could hope for when visiting with their grandkids: undistracted interactions, the clean outdoor air and water activities to soothe the spirit.
-And it gives the grandkids a chance to see their grandparents in a more relaxed setting as well, getting to know a side of them they otherwise wouldn’t see.
+Camping in a resort like Campland on the Bay gives a grandparent everything they could hope for when visiting with their grandkids: undistracted interactions, the clean outdoor air, and water activities to soothe the spirit.
+And it gives the grandkids a chance to see their grandparents in a more relaxed setting, getting to know a side of them they might not otherwise see.